Note: This report supplements Consumer Guide Automotive’s full report on the 2012 Lexus IS C, a premium-compact car that starts at $41,190.

 Quietness: The V6 is always audible at full throttle, but it’s a distant and pleasantly “expensive” sound that, at least for me, confirms this as one of the best engines in the Toyota/Lexus stable.
 Agree with my colleagues that coarse-surface tire thrum is the major noise source, and with the F-package it’s borderline intrusive.
 At least top-down wind buffeting is modest up to around 70 mph with all side windows up.
 Top-up wind rustle?
 Didn’t notice any, thanks to apparently tight seals between the hideaway hardtop and frameless side glass.

-Controls: The main report makes all the important points but one—namely that the navigation screen is well-nigh illegible in top-down driving, even on a moderately sunny day.
+Controls: The navigation screen is well-nigh illegible in top-down driving, even on a moderately sunny day.
 I’m surprised somebody hasn’t yet come up with display technology to solve this problem, not only for cars but cellphones too—although, for all I know, someone may have already cracked it and is just waiting for the right royalty terms to come along.

 Details: The test car’s quality was up to expected Lexus standards in every way, but it was kind of hard to tell with a mostly black interior that made for a decidedly funereal top-up environment.
 Light colors are the way to go if you don’t want a closed-coffin feel.